wp-plugins/better-forms/readme.txt

 **NOTE**: this plugin does **not** add any contact form functionality, it only affects the looks of form elements already created on your site, for instance by a specialized contact forms plugin like [Gravity Forms](http://synved.com/suggests/gravity-forms/).

-[WordPress Better Forms](http://synved.com/wordpress-better-forms/ "Make form elements look awesome!") is a lightweight free WordPress plugin that improves the visual impact and aesthetics of form elements on your site.
+[WordPress Better Forms](http://synved.com/wordpress-better-forms/ "Make form elements look awesome!") is a lightweight free WordPress plugin that improves the visual impact and aesthetics of forms and form elements on your site.

 All forms elements will have a much improved standardized look and feel across all browsers.
 This will overall make the forms look more professional and cleaner.
+Form elements are the pieces combined to create forms on your site.

 The new visual look will apply to all form elements including: input, textarea, select boxes, check boxes, radio buttons, regular buttons and submit buttons.